How to Build a Budget Racecar

 The Clean Up

-- I had the dent repaired by a local PDR service.
+- Had the dent repaired by a local PDR (Paintless Dent Repair) service.

-- I replaced the engine air filter with a K&N filter.
+- Replaced the engine air filter with a K&N filter.

-- I replaced the coolant expansion tank, as the stock tank degrades and tends to fail after around 10 years of use.
+- Replaced the coolant expansion tank; the stock plastic tanks degrade and tend to fail after 10 years.

-- I replaced the missing Mazda badge and Miata badge–I know it’s not period correct; I don’t care.
-I think this one looks cooler.
+- Replaced the missing Mazda badge and Miata badge.
+I know they aren’t period-correct; I just think these look cooler.

-- I had the car detailed and the headlights restored.
+- Professionally detailed the car and restored the headlights.

-- I fixed the paint chips and scratches with a touch up pen and a scratch repair kit.
+- Fixed the paint chips with a scratch repair kit.

 FYI: If you buy something through an Amazon link, I may earn a commission.